What is Functional Safety?

 Which Standards Regulate Functional Safety in Different Sectors?

-These standards ensure that Functional Safety is appropriately tailored to the unique risks and requirements of each sector.
+These standards ensure that Functional Safety principles are consistently applied and tailored to the specific risks and operational environments of each sector.

 Why is Functional Safety So Important in Modern Vehicles?